ProceduresGovernment

 #permalink to section

-At third quarter of 2024, the male workforce in Cashiers, Tellers and Payers represented the 28.1% of the employed population and women 71.9%.
-The male workforce was higher in the age group of 15 to 24 years (75.8k), while the female workforce was higher in the age group of 25 to 34 years (178k).
+At first quarter of 2025, the male workforce in Cashiers, Tellers and Payers represented the 28.9% of the employed population and women 71.1%.
+The male and female workforce was higher in the age group 25 to 34 years (70.6k men and 194k women).

-The highest average salary was $7.54k MX received by men from 55 to 64 years, while the lowest average salary was $5.56k MX received by women from 45 to 54 years.
+The highest average salary was $9.54k MX received by men from 55 to 64 years, while the lowest average salary was $5.26k MX received by men from 25 to 34 years.

 * The data regarding salaries have low statistical precision so it should not be used as conclusions.